-And Kathi Robertson, a Webelos I leader in Pack 3959 in Salt Lake City noticed her den meetings were too boring — not a good way to get the boys pumped for their move into Boy Scouting.
+And Kathi Robertson, a Webelos I leader in Pack 3959 in Salt Lake City noticed her den meetings were too boring — not a good way to get the Scouts pumped for their move into a troop.

 Does any of this sound familiar?

-“Preparing a boy for Boy Scouts is one of the purposes of Cub Scouts,” says Bob Scott, the BSA’s Cub Scout experience manager.
+“One of the purposes of Cub Scouts is to prepare Scouts for the next level,” says Bob Scott, the BSA’s Cub Scout experience manager.
 “It’s very important that Cub Scout leaders understand and plan toward that transition.”

 Why is the transition so crucial?